Back to California

 Plain English Breakdown

-The bill summary does not provide specific details on what changes will be made based on the advisory group's recommendations, leaving this aspect uncertain.
+The bill summary does not provide specific details on what happens after January 1, 2031.

 Behavioral Health Crisis Response Advisory Group